Sidhved/ML-in-Football/README.md

 The project consists of 2 parts:
     1. Analysing Players and Creating Player profile for Skills Development
     2. Creating a predictive model for Penalty Shootouts for specialist players
-#note the error while git pull for adding cup_dict